dotnet/msbuild/documentation/wiki/Logging-Internals.md

 The logging mode is dictated by the `LoggerMode` that is injected into the `LoggingService` as such:
  * In the Out Of Proc node the mode is always **asynchronous**.
- * In the Entrypoint node the mode is by default **synchronous**, unless the `MSBUILDLOGASYNC` environment variable is set to `"1"`
+ * In the Scheduler node the mode is by default **synchronous**, unless the `MSBUILDLOGASYNC` environment variable is set to `"1"`
  * For `ProjectCollection` the mode depends on the construction argument `useAsynchronousLogging`.
 In signatures that do not ask this argument - it defaults to **synchronous**.

 Regardless of the mode used - sequential and isolated delivery of events is always guaranteed (single logger will not receive next event before returning from the previous, any logger will not receive an event while it's being processed by a different logger).
-This behavior is of course only in the current state - it can be subject to change.
+The future versions might decide to deliver messages to separate loggers in independent mode - where a processing event by a single logger won't block other loggers.

 ## Notable Loggers